OldestBen/Simple-Server-Audit-Script/README.md

 ##  License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the ./LICENSE.md file for details.